42lan/rainfall/level7/walkthrough.md

 (gdb) continue
 Continuing.

-Program terminated with signal SIGSEGV, Segmentation fault.
+Program terminated with signal `SIGSEGV`, Segmentation fault.
 The program no longer exists.
 0x804a000:	Error while running hook_stop:
 Cannot access memory at address 0x804a000